Family of Joko Widodo: Bobby Nasution

 Muhammad Bobby Afif Nasution (born 5 July 1990) is Joko Widodo's only son-in-law and the husband of Jokowi's second child cum only daughter, Kahiyang Ayu.
-He is an alumnus of Bogor Agricultural University majoring in Agribusiness at the Faculty of Economics and Management and a descendant of Raja Gunung Baringin Nasution, Panyabungan Timur, Mandailing Natal.
+He is an alumnus of Bogor Agricultural University majoring in agribusiness at the Faculty of Economics and Management and a descendant of Raja Gunung Baringin Nasution, Panyabungan Timur, Mandailing Natal.

-On 25 September 2019, he officially graduated from Bogor Agricultural University with a ‘Satisfactory’ Master's degree, together with his wife, Kahiyang Ayu.
+On 25 September 2019, he officially graduated from Bogor Agricultural University with a ‘Satisfactory’ master's degree, together with his wife, Kahiyang Ayu.
 He is a former mayor of Medan and governor of North Sumatra.

 Erina Gudono

 Erina Sofia Gudono (born 11 December 1996) is Joko Widodo's younger daughter-in-law and the wife of Jokowi's youngest child cum younger son, Kaesang Pangarep.
 Born in Pennsylvania, United States, she is the third of four children who grew up in Yogyakarta.
 She was a finalist for Puteri Indonesia representing the Special Region of Yogyakarta and made it to the Top 11 of Puteri Indonesia 2022.
 She graduated with a bachelor's degree in Financial Management from Gadjah Mada University.
-After graduating from UGM, Erina continued her Master of Public Administration education at University of Pennsylvania, USA.
+After graduating from UGM, Erina continued her Master of Public Administration education at University of Pennsylvania, US.
 She married Kaesang Pangarep on 10 December 2022.